madiskoivopuu/EventsOrganiser/ansible/README.md

 Based on what you want each VM to do, put the server IPs either under `[controller]` or `[worker]` inside the hosts file.
 An example exists inside the `hosts` file

 ## Running the playbook
-After setting up the hosts, you can run the following command with the playbook (if you used Ansible Vault): `ansible-playbook --ask-vault-password -i inventory/hosts playbook.yml`
+After setting up the hosts & variables, you can run the following command with the playbook (if you used Ansible Vault): `ansible-playbook --ask-vault-password -i inventory/hosts playbook.yml`

 Some manual intervention is required for the `kubernetes` role